 Logically, each DeltaSet record has regionIndexCount number of elements.
 The elements are represented using long and short types, as described above.
-These are either int16 and int8, or int32 and int16, according to whether the LONG_WORDS flag was set.
-The delta array has a sequence of deltas using the long type followed by sequence of deltas using the short type.
+These are either int16 and int8, or int32 and int16, according to whether the LONG_WORDS flag is set.
+The delta array has a sequence of deltas using the long type followed by a sequence of deltas using the short type.
 The count of deltas using the long type is derived using WORD_DELTA_COUNT_MASK.
 The remaining elements use the short type.
 The length of the data for each row, in bytes, is regionIndexCount + (wordDeltaCount && WORD_DELTA_COUNT_MASK) if the LONG_WORDS flag is not set, or 2 x that amount if the flag is set.

 NOTE Delta values are each represented directly.
 They are not packed as in the tuple variation store.